Pet Custody in Divorce: The Creation of the Pet Nup

 To those who have cynically suggested that this is simply creating a whole new raft of law for lawyers, they are totally missing the issue of the heartache and distress that can be caused by the lack of sufficient legal remedy for dealing with these matters.
 There is one now.

-Lloyd Platt & Co has some of London’s top lawyers and we can provide the best advice for you.
-To make an enquiry please fill in our form, call us on 0208 343 2998 or click to contact our family lawyers.
+Lloyd Platt & Co has some of London’s top lawyers and we can provide the best advice for you if you are seeking legal advice on pet custody in a divorce.
+To make an enquiry please fill in our form, call us on 0208 343 2998 or click to contact us.